Chart Color Schemes

 Health performance in Goodna is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Goodna faces significant health challenges with common health conditions being somewhat prevalent across all age groups but to a considerably higher degree among older cohorts.
+Goodna faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts at a considerably higher degree.

-The rate of private health cover in Goodna is approximately 52%, which is slightly higher than the average for SA2 areas (~5,892 people).
-The most common medical conditions are asthma and mental health issues, affecting 9.2% and 9.1% of residents respectively.
+The rate of private health cover in Goodna is approximately 52% of the total population (~5,892 people), slightly leading that of the average SA2 area.
+The most common medical conditions in the area were found to be asthma and mental health issues, impacting 9.2 and 9.1% of residents respectively.
 Conversely, 67.7% of residents declared themselves completely clear of medical ailments compared to 72.4% across Greater Brisbane.
-Goodna has a higher proportion of seniors aged 65 and over at 12.8% (1,452 people) than the 8.8% in Greater Brisbane.
-The health outcomes among seniors require more attention due to presenting some challenges compared to the broader population.
+As of 30 June 2018, Goodna had 12.8% of its residents aged 65 and over (1,452 people), which is higher than the 8.8% in Greater Brisbane.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health